campusrover/fiducial_pick_and_place/README.md

 ### The Vision Solution

-The `fixed_marker` frame is a static frame that is published to be 4.35 inches to the right of the `world` frame, when we view the arm from above.
-The two frames can be seen in the RViz screenshot below:
+The `fixed_marker` frame is a static frame that is published to be 4.35 inches to the right of the `world` frame.
+To the right, that is, when we view the `world` frame as pictured in this RViz screenshot:

 <p align="center">
     <kbd>